πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 continue

-Skips the rest of the current iteration and goes on to the next one.
-The loop itself keeps running.
+Skips the rest of the current iteration and moves on to the next one.
+The loop itself keeps going.

 for (int i=0; i<5; i++) {